WARNING: These guidelines are TENTATIVE

 about this, though it might be worth pointing out.

-For instance, some compilers like to warn about use of char *
+For instance, some compilers like to warn about use of pointers as arrays, which seems to

 be dubious, as it obviously can’t (always) be avoided, being a big part of C, so